HealthIQ-LLC/master-patient-index/README.md

 # `master-patient-index`
 Master Patient Index is a containerized API microservice with a PostgreSQL database.
 MPI is used to improve the interoperability of medical records by conducting entity resolution (matching) on patient records.
 Improved entity resolution on patient records is vital because medical errors are a huge cause of death in the United States.
-Chart errors and duplication of records has other big impacts on facilities' costs as well.
+Chart errors and duplication of records have other big impacts on facilities' costs as well.

 MPI is conceptualized as a data warehouse using dimensional data modeling practices that sits alongside your own data pipeline.
 You `POST` patient demographic records to the warehouse and those records are activated into the network of patient graphs.
 If a record is matched to any given record(s), they will share an `enterprise_id` as a unique serial number representing a patient.
 The `enterprise_id` is clad from the lowest ID in any group.
 Ongoing changes to these graphs are published to a `bulletin`.